lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 ![](stahn-guide/sub116_1.png)
 ▲ Stahn wins a bet and wins big.
-However, his joy is short-lived, as he then loses a lot of money.
+However, his joy is short-lived, as he then loses it all.

 ---